Criminology and Law BA (Hons)Study level: Undergraduate

 3 years full-time

 4 years sandwich

-After a grounding in first year, students specialise in a range of areas of crime, victimology, criminal justice, law, and advocacy emphasising key transferable skills in preparation for graduate level employment in a global market.
-The course is designed to provide you with the knowledge to:
+After a grounding in first year, you will have the opportunity to specialise in a range of areas of crime, victimology, criminal justice, law and advocacy emphasising key transferable skills in preparation for graduate level employment in a global market.

 - Link major theoretical perspectives to contemporary issues and debates – putting theory into practice.

 - Reflect analytically and critically on a wide range of issues and emerging trends relating to crime, control, and criminal law and justice in local and global contexts.